nervous-energy/connells-readme/README.md

 ### Algorithms

 I once worked for an ICU consultant whose image is etched into my for two reasons.
-First, when not wearing scrubs, he only ever wore shorts – no matter the weather or time of year, shorts*.
+Firstly, when not wearing scrubs, he only ever wore __shorts__ – no matter the weather or time of year*.
 Second, he had an acerbic wit that you didn't want to be on the wrong end of.
 One day, over coffee in the department he began beating the table and holding forth: "Medicine is easy! just make sure the air is going in and out, and the blood is going round and round!"
 There was much laughter.
 The next day I needed his help with a deteriorating patient, and I often think about our exchange:

 ```
-ME (worried): I need help... cardiac failure, GI bleed... <blah blah ....>
+ME (worried): I need help... cardiac failure...
+GI bleed... [blah blah ...]
 CONSULTANT: Is the air going in and out?
 ME: (confused) ...uh, yeah...
 CONSULTANT: Good.
 Is the blood going round and round?